qonversion/android-sdk/README.md

 1. Without autotracking purchases (manual mode).
 In this mode your should call SDK methods manualy, when your want to track purchase to Qonversion.

-2. With autotracking purchases (automatic mode).
+2. With autotracking purchases (auto tracking mode).
 In this mode, you don’t have to worry about how your purchases tracks to Qonversion, all necessary work will take place inside SDK.

 Next, in order will be considered the necessary steps to work in each of the modes